How much do I need to save every month to meet my retirement goal?

 There is also an Australian safe withdrawal rate series of articles at Ordinary Dollar.

-It appears the Ordinary Dollar site was taken down, but there’s an achive in the WayBack Machine
+It appears the Ordinary Dollar site was taken down, but there’s an archive in the WayBack Machine

 Amount needed Calculated based on the above two inputs using